BICENTENNIAL TRIBUTE

 F: Yes, Mr. Hobhouse

-F: That is unopened as yet - I believe a pack of nesting rodents - a Newstead breed beloved by his lordship - resides in it yet
+F: T'is unopened as yet - I believe a pack of nesting rodents - a Newstead breed beloved by his lordship - resides in it, gnawing parrot bones - to judge by the stench (winces)

-F and H leave Byron to his cigars, sturgeon, and champagne - moments pass when H makes a spectacular entrance to the salon
+F and H leave Byron to his cigars, sturgeon, and champagne.
+Minutes pass when H makes a spectacular entrance to the salon

 B(roaring): By all the Hindoo saints!
-Why, Hobby - how well you look in my magnifique Albanian ensemble! (circles said H) - my, my - you have quite the ankles for the skirt, your peruke is well-covered by my turban - is it not freeing to be bereft of trowers and small clothes? - quite reminds one of one's Highland boyhood - now, to what does my costume owe the honour of draping your fair bodye?
+Why, Hobby - how well you look in my magnifique Albanian ensemble! (circles said H) - my, my - you have quite the ankles for the skirt, your peruke is well-covered by my turban (wistfully) Is it not freeing to be bereft of trowsers and small cloathes? - ah! the breezes fair, 'twould do one's nethers good to bathe in fresh air - quite reminds one of one's Highland boyhood by the River Dee! - now! - to what does my costume owe the honour of adorning your fair bodye?

-H: There is a masque at Wattiers tonight, Byron - all of the Ton will be there - all top-tier Cyrpians, in honour of peace between Great Britain and France - you must have an invitation?
+H: There is a masque at Watiers tonight in honour of peace between Great Britain and France - all of the Ton will be there - all top-tier Cyrpians - all dandies and sporting gentlemen - you surely must have an invitation?

-B admires himself in the black Augustinian cassock, finds the hood does indeed cover his face - and is convinced stepping out of his island is a sound move
+B admires himself in the black Augustinian cassock, finds the hood comfortably covers his face - and is convinced stepping out of his island is a sound move

 v